Aldehyde and Ketone Compounds: A Comprehensive Guide

 Types of Experiments

-- Qualitative Analysis: Tests such as the Tollens\' and Fehling\'s tests are used to distinguish between aldehydes and ketones.
+- Qualitative Analysis: Tests such as the Tollens' and Fehling's tests are used to distinguish between aldehydes and ketones.

 - Quantitative Analysis: Gravimetric and titrimetric methods are used to determine the concentration of aldehydes and ketones.

-- Synthesis: Aldehydes and ketones can be synthesized through various reactions, such as oxidation of alcohols and condensation reactions.
+- Synthesis: Aldehydes and ketones can be synthesized through various reactions, such as the oxidation of alcohols and condensation reactions.

 Data Analysis